Spatial Controls of Lower Tropospheric Stability: Sensitivity of EIS to near-surface temperature

-Remotely, increasing surface temperature contributes to an increase in $\langle{\rm EIS}\rangle_{\rm region}$ (red in Fig.~\ref{2}A-C, red line in Fig.~\ref{1}C).
-Notably, the remote sensitivity of $\langle{\rm EIS}\rangle_{\rm region}$ in these locations is not the same as the one for $\langle{\rm EIS}\rangle_{\rm NG}$ (Fig.~\ref{1}A) and does not only indicate regions of climatological deep convection.
-For example, the most efficient remote control of $\langle{\rm EIS}\rangle_{\rm SEP}$ is not the center of the West Pacific Warm Pool, but regions closer to the SEP, which also exhibits convection (Fig.~\ref{1}B).
+Remotely, a surface temperature increase contributes to an increase in $\langle{\rm EIS}\rangle_{\rm region}$ (red in Fig.~\ref{2}A-C, red line in Fig.~\ref{1}C).
+Notably, the remote sensitivity of $\langle{\rm EIS}\rangle_{\rm region}$ in these locations is not the same as the one for $\langle{\rm EIS}\rangle_{\rm NG}$ (Fig.~\ref{1}A) and does not exclusively indicate regions of climatological deep convection.
+For example, the most efficient remote control of $\langle{\rm EIS}\rangle_{\rm SEP}$ is not the center of the West Pacific Warm Pool, but regions closer to the SEP, which also exhibit convection (Fig.~\ref{1}B).
 Similarly, the West Pacific Warm Pool gets picked up robustly across all models to predict $\langle{\rm EIS}\rangle_{\rm NEP}$, but sub- and extratropical surface temperature patterns are as relevant to $\langle{\rm EIS}\rangle_{\rm NEP}$ as the tropical regions of deep convection.
 A uniform remote warming of $\SI{1}{K}$ (everywhere but the red boxes in Fig.~\ref{2}A-C) increases $\langle{\rm EIS}\rangle_{\rm region}$ by $\SI{0.94}{K}$, $\SI{0.69}{K}$, and $\SI{0.90}{K}$ in the SEP, NEP, and SEA, respectively.
 This means a remote warming is very efficient at changing the free tropospheric temperature in the regions of climatological low cloud decks.
-Keeping the surface temperature fixed, $T_{700}$ has to increase by $\sim\SI{0.92}{K}$ to increase EIS by $\SI{0.90}{K}$, such that remote surface warming is efficiently transported to the local free troposphere.
+Keeping the local surface temperature fixed, $T_{700}$ must increase by $\sim\SI{0.92}{K}$ to increase EIS by $\SI{0.90}{K}$, suggesting that the $\SI{1}{K}$ remote surface warming is efficiently transported to the local free troposphere.
 In the SEP and SEA, the remote contribution is larger than the local contribution, resulting in an increased stability with global uniform warming, while the NEP is dominated by local effects (see SI~Table~S1 for a summary of local and remote contributions).